 County Collection Sites.

 The County has established, and may further develop, County Collection Sites.
-The County Collection Sites consist (or may in the future consist) of recycling containers, trash disposal containers, and compacting equipment.
+The County Collection Sites consist (or may in the future consist) of recycling containers, trash disposal containers, and compacting equipment; provided, however, the Company shall not be required to accept recycling containers at the Landfill and will not be responsible for the County’s recycling materials.

 The County shall determine, in its sole discretion, the operating hours of each County Collection Site.